RoiArthurB/Side-Stealkr/README.md

 All you need to have is a server (localhost, shared hosting, or beautiful VPS) with [PHP](https://www.php.net/downloads.php) (any version) running and [libcurl](https://curl.haxx.se/) ([v.7.10.5](https://www.php.net/manual/en/curl.requirements.php) or later) on it.

-Except if you're running a very light VPS and you removed everything, you should have it all so do not mind that part 🙈🙈🙈
+Except if you're running a very light VPS and you removed everything, you should have it all so do not mind about that part 🙈🙈🙈

 ### Installing